justintout/aoc2020/README.md

 Yeah, this feels a lot better.
 Also went back and really simplified the two solutions thus far.
 Need to re-test the helper functions for the days.

-Hey why even bother with a shell script amirite just let he script get the inputs
+Hey why even bother with a shell script amirite just let he script get the inputs.

+#### Done

+I liked this puzzle too.
+I got stuck on a few fiddly off-by-ones tbh.
+I also forgot to reset my pointer in the part 2 loop for a few iterations.

+### Day 4

+#### Part 1

+Oof.
+The tailing blank line in the input was getting gobbled up and causing the last passport to be missed.
+Adding an extra whitespace fixed it.
+Majorly stuck on that one for a minute.
+Added a check for that last passport.
+Nasty little labeled continue there too :O

+#### Part 2

+Off by 1 in the other direction??
+There's a single passport slipping through the cracks somehow...